 Ohio Aggravated Burglary

-If you have been charged with committing aggravated burglary, you were suspected to have, by force, through stealth, or deception:
+A person charged with committing aggravated burglary is suspected to have, by force, through stealth, or deception:

 - Trespassed in an occupied structure when someone was present in that structure